-Metrics and analytics · Cloudflare Workers docs

 Metrics and analytics

 There are two graphical sources of information about your Workers traffic at a given time: Workers Metrics and zone-based Workers analytics.
 Workers metrics can help you diagnose issues and understand your Workers workloads by showing performance and usage of your Workers.
-If your Worker runs on a route on a zone, or on a few zones, the Workers tab in the zone can help you understand on a per-zone basis how much traffic your Worker is handling, and how many requests your site is getting.
+If your Worker runs on a route on a zone, or on a few zones, go to Workers in your zone’s Cloudflare dashboard to understand on a per-zone basis how much traffic your Worker is handling, and how many requests your site is getting.

 Workers metrics

-Workers metrics aggregate request data for an individual Worker script (if your Worker is running across multiple domains, and on workers.dev, metrics will aggregate requests across them).
-You can click on any Worker to view its metrics in your Workers dashboard.
+Workers metrics aggregate request data for an individual Worker script (if your Worker is running across multiple domains, and on

+*.workers.dev, metrics will aggregate requests across them).
+Select Workers > Manage Workers > your Worker to view its metrics.

 There are two metrics that can help you understand the health of your Worker in a given moment: requests success and error metrics, and invocation statuses.